awslabs/duvet/design/duplicates/decisions.md

    target surfaces as a snapshot diff in review — concentration becomes visible at the moment it grows, with no gate.
 This is the same posture as "raising a cap is visible in review."
-3. **Opt-in bounds for teams that want the bite**, all default
-   unlimited: `count` (max annotations per target), `sections` (max distinct sections per target), `types` (max distinct claim forms per target).
+3. **Opt-in bounds for teams that want the bite**: `count` (max annotations per target), `sections` (max distinct sections per target), `types` (distinct claim forms per target). `sections` and `types` default unlimited.
+The shipped default for `count` is deliberately left open between unlimited and 1: `count = 1` is [Decision 1](#decision-1)'s posture on this axis — strict by default, raised explicitly where density is real — but it fails the legitimately dense population on day one if that population is large.
+How large is measurable: survey the public duvet corpus (s2n-quic, s2n-tls, the AWS crypto tooling) for actual target fan-in; the default follows the data, and the survey is a follow-up.
 These are the first bounds in this document that fail code for a *smell* rather than a violated evidence property — the entry price of the fan-in axis, named honestly: teams opt into the opinion.

 ### Decision: Option C